 Minnesota requires a bachelor's degree for licensure whether you apply for initial license in Minnesota or already have a license in another state and may have practiced for many years.
 The only exception is for persons who hold current certification as a nursing home administrator from the American College of Health Care Administrators.

 Academic Course Requirements

-Minnesota requires applicants for initial licensure, and those who are licensed in other states but do not meet the experience or certification requirements (click onLicensed in another state link atleft), to complete accredited post-secondary academic courses in the following subjects:
+Minnesota requires applicants for initial licensure, and those who are licensed in other states but do not meet the experience or certification requirements, to complete accredited post-secondary academic courses in the following subjects:

+On September 1, 2017, applicants submitting their initial 18 month application for license will be required to complete a 1000 hour practicum if they have no experience.
+Prior to September 1, 2017, the 400 hour practicum, with no experience, remains in effect.
 The practicum experience must be completed for academic credit at an accredited post-secondary institution.
-A reduction or waiver of the 400 hour requirement can be obtained by providing evidence of documented health care experience.
+A reduction or waiver of the hour requirement can be obtained by providing evidence of documented health care experience.
 The practicum must be coordinated through a faculty member providing a signed learning agreement coordinated with the preceptor and student.
 Specific requirements are found in Minn.
-Rules 6400.6600.
+Rules 6400.6600

 FYI: The NAB exam fee is paid online to NAB/PES, not to the state licensing board.

 Board Rules - 6400.6970 FEES pertaining to the application process